AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/03_HumanPangenomeGraphBuildingFromSequenceAlignments.md

 <details>
   <summary>Click me for considerations about the `-V` parameter</summary>

-The `-V 'chm13:1000,grch38:1000'` parameter specifies to call variants from the assemblies using two different genomes as reference.
+The `-V 'chm13,grch38'` parameter specifies to call variants from the assemblies using two different genomes as reference.
 This will generate two VCF files: in one the variants will be expressed relative to CHM13, in the other the variants will be expressed relative to GRCh38.
-The `1000` valye specifies to decompose the variants, filtering sites whose max allele length is greater than 1000 bps.
-We keep this value low here to save time, but you can consider specifying higher values such as 10000 or 100000, but this will significantly increase the VCF normalization time.
 </details>

 Use `odgi stats` to obtain the graph length, and the number of nodes, edges, and paths.